jsonpickle/jsonpickle/docs/source/contrib.rst

 If you are contributing an addition or a change in behavior, we ask that you document the change in the form of test cases.

 The jsonpickle test suite uses several JSON encoding libraries as well as several libraries for sample objects.
 To simplify the process of setting up these libraries we recommend creating a virtualenv_ and using a pip_ requirements file to install the dependencies.
 In the base jsonpickle directory::

     # create a virtualenv that is completely isolated from the
     # site-wide python install
     virtualenv --no-site-packages env

-    # activate the virtualenv
-    source env/bin/activate

     # use pip to install the dependencies listed in the requirements file
+    ./env/bin/pip install --upgrade -r requirements-2.txt  # Python2
-    pip install --upgrade -r requirements.txt
+    ./env/bin/pip install --upgrade -r requirements-3.txt  # Python3
-    pip install --upgrade -r requirements-test.txt
+    ./env/bin/pip install --upgrade -r requirements-test.txt

 To run the suite, simply invoke :file:`tests/runtests.py`::

-    $ tests/runtests.py
+    $ ./env/bin/python tests/runtests.py
     test_None (util_tests.IsPrimitiveTestCase) ... ok
     test_bool (util_tests.IsPrimitiveTestCase) ... ok
     test_dict (util_tests.IsPrimitiveTestCase) ... ok